Education consultants provide expert advice and support to individuals, schools and organisations to improve educational outcomes

 It's important to keep up to date with current issues related to education.
 Membership of the Society of Education Consultants is useful as it provides access to events, news, resources and job opportunities.

-Members work to the SEC's Code of Practice, which provides a benchmark for your integrity and quality of work, and allows you to use the SEC Member logo on your communications and marketing.
-As a member you can also create an online profile on the SEC website to help promote your services.
+The SEC provides a Code of Practice, which members use as a benchmark for their integrity and quality of work.
+You can use the SEC Member logo on your communications and marketing.
+As a member, you can also create an online profile on the SEC website to help promote your services.

 Career prospects

-There are opportunities to develop a specialism in, for example, teaching and learning, teacher training and development, or inclusion.
+There are opportunities to specialise in a specific area, for example, teaching and learning, teacher training and development, or inclusion.
 With experience, you could move into a senior education consultant role or related education leadership role.

 Some education consultants return to teaching or move into careers in related areas such as careers advice or support work.